 For Detail An Element Right-click on the element and select 'Properties Properties Dialog'.
 Click on the 'Constraints' page; in the 'Type' field click on the drop-down arrow and select OCL.
-To perform an OCL Validation: Select 'Design > Package > Manage > Tools > Validate > Configure Validation Rules' and select the 'Element: (OCL) Conformance' checkbox.
-Click on the element and select 'Design > Package > Manage > Tools > Validate > Validate Current Package'.
+To perform an OCL Validation: 1.
+Select 'Design > Package > Manage > Tools > Validate > Configure Validation Rules' and select the 'Element: (OCL) Conformance' checkbox.
+2. Click on the element and select 'Design > Package > Manage > Tools >

+Validate > Validate Current Package'.
 Any OCL syntax violations are recorded in the 'Model Validation' tab of the System Output window.
 A Relationship On a diagram, right-click on the connector and select the 'Properties' option; select the 'Constraints' page, and in the 'Type' field click on the drop-down arrow and select 'OCL'.
-To perform an OCL Validation: Select 'Design > Package > Manage > Tools > Validate > Configure Validation Rules' and select the 'Relationship: (OCL) Conformance' checkbox Click on the connector and select 'Design > Package > Manage > Tools > Validate > Validate Current Package' Any OCL syntax violations are recorded in the 'Model Validation' tab of the System Output window.
+To perform an OCL Validation: 1.
+Select 'Design > Package > Manage > Tools > Validate > Configure Validation Rules' and select the 'Relationship: (OCL) Conformance' checkbox 2.
+Click on the connector and select 'Design > Package > Manage > Tools > Validate > Configure Validation Rules' and select the 'Relationship: (OCL) Conformance' checkbox Validate > Validate Current Package' Any OCL syntax violations are recorded in the 'Model Validation' tab of the System Output window.
 An Attribute Right-click on the element and select 'Attributes Constraints'; in the 'Type' field, click on the drop-down arrow and select 'OCL'.
-To perform an OCL Validation: Select 'Design > Package > Manage > Validate > Configure Validation Rules' and select the 'Feature: (OCL) Conformance' checkbox.
-Click on the element and select 'Design > Package > Manage > Validate > Validate Current Package'.
+To perform an OCL Validation:

+1. Select 'Design > Package > Manage > Validate > Configure Validation Rules' and select the 'Feature: (OCL) Conformance' checkbox.
+2. Click on the element and select 'Design > Package > Manage > Validate > Validate Current Package'.
 Any OCL syntax violations are recorded in the 'Model Validation' tab of the System Output window.

-Error ID Description

-MVR040001 OCL violation: "violated OCL" Information: The element's OCL constraint uses incorrect syntax.
+Error ID Description MVR040001 OCL violation: "violated OCL" Information: The element's OCL constraint uses incorrect syntax.
 MVR070001 OCL violation: "violated OCL" Information: The relationship's OCL constraint uses incorrect syntax.
 MVR0A0001 OCL violation: "violated OCL" Information: The attribute's OCL constraint uses incorrect syntax.